Monitor VoIP Services as a Provisioned Extension or Client

-ServerView VoIP-SIP monitoring alerts you the moment your organization's VoIP communications system has availability or performance issues.
-Quickly respond to issues with your critical business communication systems and troubleshoot the root causes of poor VoIP performance.
+VoIP-SIP monitoring alerts you the moment your organization’s VoIP communications system has availability or performance issues by replicating calls to an end-user’s SIP device and analyzing the call responses to determine the connectivity of VoIP services.

 SIP Monitoring is an online VoIP monitoring service that proactively monitors the ability of VoIP infrastructure components to establish and maintain VoIP calls.
 Proactive VoIP monitoring is realized using Session Initiation Protocol (SIP) a signaling protocol typically used for VoIP.